 Report cards are distributed four times a year for Grades K to 8.
-The report card is a link between the school and the home.
+The report card is an important part of the ongoing communication between the school and the home.
+Dates for progress reports and report cards are indicated on the school calendar.